matwoj8/matwoj8/README.md

 - 🔌 A network simulator with dynamic topology for comparing the efficiency and stability of routing algorithms.
 - 🧠 A deep-learning model designed to play and improve at blackjack

 Apart from computer science, I also enjoy mathematics.
-I have experience from paricipating in math olympiad, and I ocassionally tutor students who want to strengthen their mathematical foundations.
+I have experience gained from participating in Mathematical Olympiad, and I ocasionally tutor students who want to strengthen their mathematical foundations.

 Thanks for stopping by, and feel free to explore my projects! 🚀